Aitashan/job-board/README.md

 # Job-Board-App -- A rough codeAlong guide.

+## Creating the project and seeding it with fake data for the first model.

 1. Creating project using code below and then opening the folder in vscode.

 ```